robotmachine/Notes/quotes.md

 # Quotes #

 ## Alighieri, Dante
-"'This beast, the cause of your complaint, lets no one pass her way&mdash;but harries all to death.
-Her nature is so malign and vicious she cannot appease her voracity, for feeding makes her hungrier.'"
+"This beast, the cause of your complaint, lets no one pass her way&mdash;but harries all to death.
+Her nature is so malign and vicious she cannot appease her voracity, for feeding makes her hungrier."
 **_Il Inferno_ Canto I (c.
 1300)**
 ## Asimov, Isaac
 "If I were not an atheist, I would believe in a God who would choose to save people on the basis of the totality of their lives and not the pattern of their words.
 I think he would prefer an honest and righteous atheist to a TV preacher whose every word is God, God, God, and whose every deed is foul, foul, foul.